taisimpatel/Recipe-Book/README.md

 This is a project in HTML, CSS, and JS for a recipe book.

 # In the recipe book example, you can:
-1. Add recipes
+1. Add Recipes
-2. View the recipes withe their Ingrdients,Preparation Steps
+2. Search Recipes
-3. Edit Recipes
+3. View the recipes withe their Ingrdients,Preparation Steps and Image
-4. Delete recipes
+4. Edit Recipes
-5.Search for recipes
+5. Delete recipes

 # To Run
 Open the recipe-book folder